 In this report, we summarise what the executive board was up to this year in the interest of the association’s progression and for our ADSV community.
-This year, we focused on re-connecting as a community after (and during) waves of the SARS-CoV2 pandemic.
+This year, we focused on keeping a regular schedule of events and reviving the beloved winter retreat.

 |Internal affairs coordinator

 |SV Happy Hour coordinator

 We’re pleased to welcome board members in green to their first year on the executive board.

 The executive board aimed to set up a regular schedule for its most popular events such as the board game night, tea time Tuesdays and a bigger event every few months.
 We also decided to connect with the student representatives from the four SV programs more and offer our help in solving issues PhD’s face.
 This worked to some extent but scheduling these meetings proved trickier than expected.

 This year we were finally able to have our big ski retreat in Leysin with 80 members from the SV community.
 It was a great success.

 A big thank you to Lucia for organising all of our board meetings!